 Head Start Success Story: Genesis and Luis Angel Jahuey

-The benefits of early childhood programs like Head Start are numerous.
+viagra without a doctor prescription usa The benefits of early childhood programs like Head Start are numerous.
 Head Start and Early Head Start offer health services, training for parents and the whole family and, of course, pre-school education.
-The lasting impact of Head Start can be seen mostly clearly in former students like Genesis and Luis Angel Jahuey, ages 11 and 12.
+The lasting impact of Head Start can be seen most clearly in former students like Genesis and Luis Angel Jahuey, ages 11 and 12.

 Genesis says, “When I first started going to Head Start I was a bit nervous, but then when I saw how welcoming it was, I felt really free and happy to be there.
 When I graduated the Head Start program I felt very happy because they taught me so much, and I felt like I was ready to take on what came next.
 They showed me right from wrong and how to make a good decision.”

 Luis told us, “I do think I’m better prepared for life now and school because they taught me almost everything I know right now.
 Head Start taught me how to use my manners, create friendships, and not be nervous and scared.
 At Head Start, I got the attention that I needed every day that I went.
 I got the love that I needed from my teachers.
 They were really nice.”

 Their little sister Amber recently graduated from our Head Start program, and the older siblings are still involved in the program.
 Luis explained, “At Head Start, my younger sister has the same teachers that my sister and I had.
 All my teachers really love my younger sister, because they say she reminds them of Genesis and I. This was her last year at Head Start.
 They asked me and my sister Genesis to go for a speech, and we spoke about how our life in Head Start was and our memories.
 After I graduated from Head Start, I always visit every year.
 I go back and play music for the kids.
 They get up and dance, and they really like it.”